Posted in:

 What are the benefits of a Stocks and Shares ISA?

 The other name for a Stocks and Shares ISA is an Investment ISA, with “investment” being the operative word.
 A Cash ISA is not an investment as such; it’s akin to a savings account.
 With an Investment ISA, however, you are investing your money into stocks and shares.
-For some people, it is this that puts them off when they think about the potential volatility of financial markets.
+For some people, this puts them off when they think about the potential volatility of financial markets.

 An easy way to begin investing